Walter Sherman Gifford: Biography

 Gifford had a video telephone conversation in 1927 with Herbert Hoover, then Secretary of Commerce, through AT&T's pioneering technology in television transmission over wire.
-He was awarded the Vermilye Medal in 1943.
+He was elected to the American Philosophical Society in 1931 and was awarded the Vermilye Medal in 1943.

 During Gifford's presidency lasting 23 years, AT&T experienced tremendous growth.
 Gifford increased operating revenue from $657 million to $2.25 billion.
 In 1927, Gifford relaunched his firm's overseas operations and by 1948, 72 foreign countries were linked by wire and radio with AT&T lines.
 In 1950, he retired from the post of chairman of AT&T which he occupied from 1948-1950.
 By then he had served AT&T for 45 years.

 Other information

 Kenneth Bilby (1986) tells of Gifford's courage in business: